Players make new proposal in 6th straight day of MLB talks

 After holding just six negotiating sessions on central economics from the start of the lockout through Feb.
 19, the sides met for the sixth straight day at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

 Mets pitcher Max Scherzer and shortstop Francisco Lindor, Yankees pitcher Gerrit Cole and free agent reliever Andrew Miller were among the players at the talks.
-Baseball’s ninth work stoppage, it first since 1995, was in its 87th day.
+Baseball’s ninth work stoppage, its first since 1995, was on its 87th day.

 The sides arrived at noon, an hour earlier than every previous session this year, then caucused for nearly 2 1/2 hours.
 The union held a Zoom session for its player representatives, about 30, which has been its deliberative method.